 40 CFR 257 allows for the use of a series of statistical methods to accurately assess groundwater monitoring data.
-Intra-well (comparing compliance data to baseline data within a single well) statistics have been identified as an appropriate method for groundwater monitoring at the Facility.
-The following information provides evidentiary support of this selection in relation to the Unified Guidance (EPA 2009):
+An intra-well methodology, which compares compliance data to baseline data within a single well, has been identified as an appropriate method for groundwater monitoring at the Facility.
+The following information provides evidentiary support of this selection in relation to the Unified Guidance (USEPA 2009):

-- Intra-well methodology allows the establishment of reasonable baseline periods for future tests in wells that may exhibit impacts from other activities at the site and/or historic CCR management.
-Additionally, measurements occur solely between the baseline period and compliance period of testing within a single well.
+- Intra-well methodology allows the establishment of reasonable baseline periods for future tests in wells that may exhibit impacts from other activities at the site and/or historical CCR management because comparisons occur solely between the baseline period and compliance period of testing within a single well.
 Through the use of intra-well statistics, changes in water chemistry can be more readily tracked in relation to current CCR handling and containment practices. - Confounding results stemming from spatial variability can be eliminated.